learn-co-curriculum/phrg-jenkins/README.md

 Continuous deployment is an excellent way to accelerate the feedback loop with your customers and take pressure off the team as there isn't a Release Day anymore.
 Developers can focus on building software, and they see their work go live minutes after they've finished working on it."

-Nitro used to use Jenkins for both CI & CD.
-In some of the following screen shots of Jenkins from 2018, you will see a "Deploy" stage.
-Power now uses a different tool to handle CD, called Milano.
-We will discuss Milano at a later time.

 ## Nitro

 At Power, it is common to refer to Jenkins simply as CI.
 Moving forward, these lessons will refer to Jenkins simply as Nitro's CI.